 Preapproval will give you your mortgage rates and terms before you put an offer in.
+As of March 2021, mortgage rates for 30-year fixed loans tend to be in the 3% range, with some companies offering slightly lower rates and some pushing a bit higher.
 It can help you show that you’re a serious buyer.
 While you may think that getting a mortgage through the bank selling the property is your only choice, it’s not.
 The lender treats the foreclosure and new loan as completely separate transactions, and they are.
 As a result, it’s not easier or even advantageous to use the same bank, unless the rates and terms make sense for you.
 Finding the perfect mortgage lender doesn’t have to be hard.

 Step 2: Find a Mortgage Broker or Real Estate Agent

 If you’re a first-time foreclosure buyer, you’ll want to use a real estate agent versed in REOs.
 You may think saving on fees and doing it yourself is the smart choice.
 But in the long run, an agent can save you time, money and frustration.

 Many mortgage brokers and agents have years of experience under their belt and can steer you toward properties that meet your specifications.
 As always, when choosing a professional to work with, look for training, testimonials, reviews and other indicators of knowledge and experience.